Meaning of Ihram

 Men may apply perfume to their heads / beards, ensuring not to get any on the Ihram garments.

 Women are not required to conform to a specific dress code and are free to wear what they please.
 Needless to say, clothing should be normal, modest Islamic dress with a head covering of any colour.
 Socks may be worn but the hands and faces must be uncovered.

-After you have donned the Ihram garments, it is Sunnah to perform two Rakats of Salah al-Ihram before making the intention to enter into the state of Ihram, by consensus of all four schools of law.
+After changing into your Ihram, it is Sunnah to perform two Rakahs of Salah al-Ihram before making the intention to enter into the state of Ihram, by consensus of all four schools of law.
 This should be performed before the Miqat has been crossed.
-Provided it isn’t one of the prohibited times for prayer, observe the Salah with the intention of performing two Rakats Nafl for Ihram.
+Provided it isn’t one of the prohibited times for prayer, observe the Salah with the intention of performing two Rakahs Nafl for Ihram.

 Women in a state of menstruation should not perform the Salah, rather they should make their intention for Hajj or Umrah and recite the Talbiyah.

-If you’re flying to Jeddah, either directly or via a connecting flight, it is a good idea to perform Salah al-Ihram at the airport before boarding the aeroplane and then making your Niyyah whilst you’re on the flight before you cross the Miqat (about an hour before arriving at Jeddah airport).
+If you’re flying to Jeddah, either directly or via a connecting flight, it is a good idea to perform Salah al-Ihram at the airport before boarding the plane and then making your Niyyah on board before crossing the Miqat (about an hour before arriving at Jeddah airport).
 Delaying the Niyyah until the last moment is a good way of ensuring the restrictions of Ihram aren’t needlessly violated during or before the flight, particularly if flights are delayed or cancelled.

 The Niyyah should be made at the Miqat or close to the Miqat as you move towards it.
 The intention must be made from the heart although it is also Mustahabb to utter the Niyyah verbally in Arabic or in your native language.